 Results imply that if given the chance, the respondents would like to learn and are interested to know how to use and manipulate the computers and other related technology.

-Positive attitudes do not always mean high competency computer literacy as shown in the study entitled “Computer Literacy and Competency: A Case Study of Indonesian Teachers of English as Foreign Language”.
+Positive attitudes do not always mean high competency computer literacy as shown in the study titled “Computer Literacy and Competency: A Case Study of Indonesian Teachers of English as Foreign Language”.
 Despite limited access to Internet-connected computers, the teachers showed highly positive attitudes toward the use of computers.
 (Jeong-Bae Son http://callej.org/journal/12-1/Son_2011.pdf

 Table 4.Attitude of the respondents towards electronic literacy